guide to renting for renters moving to central London

 CHECK WHO YOU'RE RENTING FROM

-The rental process will either be handled by a letting agent or by the landlord.
-If you're renting directly from a landlord, you must do your research and learn more about them.
+A letting agent or the landlord will handle the rental process.
+If renting directly from a landlord, you must research and learn more about them.
 For instance, are they subletting the property?
-If so, you will need to find out if they have permission to do so from the property owner.
+If so, you will need to find out if they have permission from the property owner to do so.

 QUESTIONS TO ASK YOUR POTENTIAL LANDLORD